graphql-aspnet/graphql-aspnet.github.io/docs/types/objects.md

 By Default, object graph types:

--   Are named the same as the `class` name
+-   Are named the same as the `class` or `struct` name
 -   Have all public properties with a `get` statement included as fields
-    -   The return type of a property must be an acceptable type or it will be skipped
+    -   The return type of a property must be of an acceptable type or it will be skipped

+> You can override the default settings in your [schema configuration](../reference/schema-configuration.md#fielddeclarationrequirements) or by use of the [GraphType](../reference/attributes.md#graphtype) and [GraphField](../reference/attributes.md#graphfield) attributes.

 ## Custom Naming